Eating Burgers During Pregnancy – Is It Safe?

-Pregnancy is a time when your hunger can sometimes get the better of you and you may want to eat something that is usually not considered really healthy for a pregnant woman or for anyone.
+Pregnancy is a time when your cravings can sometimes get the better of you and you may want to eat something that is usually not considered really healthy, pregnancy or otherwise.
 There are many everyday food items that taste delicious but can have a bad effect on the health of your baby.
 One such food that you might crave for during pregnancy is a burger.
-Burgers and other junk food items though taste delicious, you may have to quit eating them (or eat them in limited amounts) during pregnancy for your baby’s good health.
+Although junk foods taste delicious, you may have to quit eating some of them (or eat them in limited amounts) during pregnancy for your baby’s good health.
+Here’s what you should know about eating burgers during pregnancy.

 Can You Eat Burgers During Pregnancy?